 Was Your Insurance Claim Denied?
 We’re Here to Help.

-If you have been injured or have experienced property damage, you expect your insurance company to compensate you for the damages.
+If you have been seriously injured due to another person or organization’s negligent actions, you should be compensated for your injuries.
 After all, you have been paying the premiums for years.
 What we see at the Johnston Law Firm is insurance companies challenging or disputing your claim.
 They refuse to pay you the money you are owed, and provide a long list of exclusions and reasons why.
 As your attorney, we are confident in our ability to negotiate with your insurance company, and the insurance company of the liable party, and work toward recovering full and fair compensation on your behalf.

 Our firm provides legal advice and representation to residents of communities throughout Oregon and Washington in a wide array of insurance coverage disputes, including:

 While the above list reflects the types of insurance coverage disputes we handle most frequently, we encourage you to contact us with disputes not referenced here.
 If we are unable to help you, we will make sure to point you in the right direction so you can get the help you need and deserve.

 Why Your Insurance Claim May Be Contested or Denied